 Cape Spear Lighthouse National Historic Site

-Cape Spear Lighthouse is the easternmost point in North America and the wide-open ocean views are breathtaking.
+Cape Spear Lighthouse is the easternmost point in North America, and the wide-open ocean views are breathtaking.

 Signal Hill National Historic Site

-This is the perfect place to admire the beauty of St. John’s without getting stuck in the hustle and bustle of city life.
+This is the perfect place to admire the beauty of St. John's without getting stuck in the hustle and bustle of city life.
 There are also some great ocean views and trails at Signal Hill National Historic Site.
+Of course, there are many other St. John's Newfoundland things to do, but we tend to stick to the scenic areas!

-Best Camping Spots in Newfoundland
+Best RV Camping Spots in Newfoundland

 Pirate’s Haven ATV-friendly RV Park: Great stop in Robinsons on the way to Gros Morne from the ferry terminal.
 Don’t miss an ATV tour while you are there or a relaxing sunset walk.